‘Pregnant’ Liam Payne, Cheryl Rumored To Be In Labor

 Although it appears that Cheryl is still modeling, her solo music career appears to be on hold.
 As previously reported by the Inquisitr, when Cheryl quit her job on X Factor, she told the press she intended to work with Liam Payne on her solo music career.

-[Feature Image by Luca Teuchmann/Getty Images]
+[Featured Image by Luca Teuchmann/Getty Images]